Docs

 Configured wrapper paths are project-root-relative.
 CLI paths such as --output, --output-dir, --test-output, and --test-output-dir remain cwd-relative unless absolute.

-Contracts Section
+Contracts section

 Contracts are defined using [contracts.*] sections where * is the contract name.